briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 There are two important security groups that we will set up as part of the shared infrastructure layer to be used by each ad hoc environment: one security group for the load balancer, and one security group where all of our ECS services will run.

 The load balancer security group will allow all traffic on port `80` and `443` for `HTTP` and `HTTPS` traffic.
 The ECS security group will only allow inbound traffic from the application load balancer security group.
+It will also allow for traffic from port 6379 for redis traffic.

 ### IAM Roles